KANNUR TOURISM | TOP TOURIST PLACES TO VISIT & TRAVEL GUIDE TO KANNUR

 Among the top places to visit near Mangalore, Kannur was an important trading port in the 12th century with active business connections with Persia and Arabia.
 Kannur was strategically important and all colonial powers beginning with the Portuguese, followed by the Dutch, and finally the British, coveted control of this port.
 Dom Francisco de Almeida, the first Portuguese Viceroy of India built St. Angelos Fort at Kannur in 1505 CE which was then captured by the Dutch in 1663 CE.
 In 1772 CE, the Dutch sold the fort to Arakkal Kings, the only Muslim Sultanate in Kerala.
 The British conquered it in 1790 and became a part of the Madras province in the North Malabar District.
 It served as the British military headquarters on India's west coast until 1887.
 Kannur was the third-largest port on the western coast, after Bombay and Karachi under the British.

 Cradled in the lap of nature, the beautiful town of Kannur has plethora of sightseeing options in the form of beaches, historical monuments, and ancient temples.
-St. Angelos Fort, Thalassery Fort, Muzhappilangad Beach, Parassinikkadavu Snake Park, Arakkal Museum, Aralam Wildlife Sanctuary, Payyambalam Beach, Madayipara, Valiyaparamba Island and Kottappuram are the top places to visit in Kannur.
+St. Angelos Fort, Thalassery Fort, Muzhappilangad Beach, Parassinikkadavu Snake Park, Arakkal Museum, Aralam Wildlife Sanctuary, Payyambalam Beach, Madayipara, Valiyaparamba Island, and Kottappuram are the top places to visit in Kannur.
 Kannur is well known for its handlooms and is often described as the land of 'loom and lore'.
-In addition, Kannur enjoys the credit of having been the cradle of many a colourful folk art and folk music of Kerala.
+Besides, Kannur enjoys the credit of having been the cradle of many colorful folk arts and folk music of Kerala.
 Apart from being culturally rich, Kannur is a valuable asset to the country as it is having the Indian Naval Academy, Asia's largest Naval Academy.
 Kannur can be visited along with Mangalore tour packages & Coorg tour packages as well.